ChuckL/pipeline/CONTRIBUTING.md

 * Use the present tense ("Add feature" not "Added feature")
 * Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 * Limit the first line to 72 characters or less
+  * This serves as a "subject line" for the commit and should summarize the commit enough to be understandable at a glance.
+  * Further information should go after a blank space in the commit's "body".
+* Focus on explaining what the commit accomplishes and why the change was made, not the specific mechanics of how it was accomplished (as the "how" can be divined from the code diff).